pacollins/hugo-future-imperfect-slim/README.md

 To get started, you will want to copy _config.toml_ from _exampleSite_ to the root directory of your project.

-If you would like static comments hosted by [Staticman](https://staticman.net/), you will also need to copy _staticman.yml_.

 ### config.toml

 This file is important to the initial set-up of your project and contains all of